Poll: Suburbanites back Biden, Sanders over Trump

 But the coronavirus outbreak and the plummeting economy "could change that outlook dramatically," Bose said.

-Overall, Trump had a 55.3 percent approval rating and a disapproval rating of 44.7 percent for his handling of the economy, the Kalikow School poll found.
-In the suburbs, 53.1 percent approved of Trump's work on the economy while 46.9 disapproved.
+Overall, Trump had a 55.3% approval rating and a disapproval rating of 44.7% for his handling of the economy, the Kalikow School Poll found.
+In the suburbs, 53.1% approved of Trump's work on the economy, while 46.9% disapproved.

 Craig Burnett, a Hofstra political science professor and Kalikow School Poll program director, said Trump was, "doing fairly well with independents, and in the suburbs.
 Nobody’s going to walk away with this thing, at least right now.”